This brief guide describes what is Virt-rescue, and how to rescue virtual machines with Virt-rescue command line utility in Linux operating systems.

 Virt-rescue is part of libguestfs which provides a lot of command line utilities to access and modify virtual machine disk images.

-Make sure the virtual machines are turned off.
+First of all, turn off the virtual machines.
 You must not run rescue shell on any live virtual machines or disk images.

 To run a rescue shell on the problematic virtual machine, do:

 "centos8-uefi" with your virtual machine's name.
 You can find the list of available VMs using

 "virsh list --all" command.

 You can also run a rescue shell directly on any disk image(s) like below:

 --inspector) flag is used to automatically mount the filesystems of the virtual machines.
 If you don't use it, you will have to manually mount virtual machine's filesystems in an empty directory called

 You will be now landed in an interactive bash shell where you can use many ordinary Linux commands to rescue the virtual machines.